bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

-# Technical Leaders Create The Project (ElasticBeanstalk "Application")
+# Technical Leaders Create The Project `php-myysql-eb` example

 read thru the background and pre-requisites documented in the Readme.md

+This Readme walks you thru creating an elastic beanstalk project, using an existing php and mysql application (provided in the `src` directory in this example)

 ## Elastic Beanstalk Background